nhsconnect/gpconnect/pages/foundations/foundations_use_case_register_a_patient.md

 - **The patient record SHOULD be created or updated using**:

   - demographic details sent by the consumer
-  - supplemented by demographics retrieved from PDS where elements were omitted by the consumer
+  - supplemented by demographics returned from a PDS Retrieval Query where elements were omitted by the consumer or not part of the payload request message
   - temporary address or temporary telecom details sent by the consumer SHOULD be marked with an end date aligned with the expiry date of the temporary record.

 - **If the provider system synchronises temporary patient records with PDS**: